 Since Our Partnership Launch in 2018

-Over 2,700 individuals have been trained in TBRI to provide trauma-informed care to children and youth who have experienced trafficking and those who are at-risk.
+Over 3,100 individuals have been trained in TBRI to provide trauma-informed care to children and youth who have experienced trafficking and those who are at-risk.
 KPICD staff have trained over 100 TBRI Practitioners who can train others in TBRI’s trauma-informed strategies.
-TBRI is changing systems of care across the world.
 Through this partnership, the Purvis Institute has trained those working in juvenile justice, child welfare (congregate care, foster care) medical, legal, law enforcement, education, mental health, advocacy, and beyond.
-There are currently over 50 organizations that have committed to implementing trauma-informed care utilizing TBRI in their organizations to better serve youth.
-Finally, over 450 organizations throughout Texas have participated in TBRI training.
+Over 70 organizations have committed to implementing trauma-informed care utilizing TBRI in their organizations to better serve youth.
+Finally, over 550 organizations throughout Texas have participated in TBRI training.
 The project continues to expand throughout the State of Texas.

 In early 2021, staff in partnering organizations were invited to participate in a survey.
 Respondents completed the Professional Quality of Life Scale (ProQOL), which measures burnout, secondary traumatic stress, and compassion satisfaction, and the TBRI Use measure which asks respondents to rate how frequently they use different TBRI strategies (never, sometimes, often, or almost always).
 Preliminary analysis suggests that more frequent use of TBRI strategies (ranging from often to almost always) is associated with low burnout and high compassion satisfaction.